iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.0/report.md

 > Everything is good but the app need to change to color of text from white to black for easier to read.<br> :date: __2020-08-30 10:27:57__

 > Previous certificate issue has now been fixed.
 App functions as expected now<br> :date: __2020-07-16 23:08:23__

-> Unsure how safe<br> :date: __2020-07-10 10:33:55__

-> UPDATE - can't login certificate issue - app is working fine.
-Am looking forward to vehicle registration and insurance being available.
-Update - account creation finally worked.
-Creating digital ID was then easy.
-Can't create account.
-Put in info and after a while a blank box comes up with a green OK.
-Everything is extremely slow!
-Still needs lots of work.<br> :date: __2020-07-04 19:53:05__